StreamController/StreamController/README.md

 ## Warning
 StreamController is still in beta.
 All normal features like actions and pages are completely tested and can be considered stable.
-Background videos may cause problems (mainly hight memory usage) in some edge cases.
+Background videos may cause problems (mainly height memory usage) in some edge cases.
 Feel free to report any isssues you're encoutering.

 ## Contributing
 Feel free to open Pull requests